Yemenite Children Affair: Disappearances

-The mystery surrounding the disappearance of these children has led to the claim that while many children were recorded as having died, in fact they were either kidnapped or were adopted by rich Ashkenazi Jews in Israel or abroad.
+The mystery surrounding the disappearance of these children has led to the claim that while many children were recorded as having died, in fact they were either kidnapped or adopted by rich Ashkenazi Jews in Israel or abroad.
 The affair has been widely covered in the Israeli media through the decades, and so far four official investigating committees have been established to investigate the claims.
-The committees have investigated many hundreds of cases, and determined that the vast majority of children actually died and only in a minority of cases they did not find enough evidence to determine what really happened.
+The committees investigated many hundreds of cases, and determined that the vast majority of children died and only in a minority of cases they did not find enough evidence to determine what happened.

 The peak of the public outcry on the matter occurred in 1994 when Yemenite Rabbi Uzi Meshulam established an "armed sect" of radical Yemenite Jews in his garden, who barricaded themselves in his home and violently resisted Israeli law enforcement while demanding that the Israeli government establish a State Commission of Inquiry to examine the matter.
 Meshulam's efforts led to the creation of the Kedmi Commission the following year.
 The third commission of its kind, it set out to reinvestigate the disappearances.